lily-coder/portfolio/README.md

 # First Project

-> This is the initial project in Microverse.
-The aim is to enable me to write professional work and have gitflow best practices.
+> In this project, we are using Bootstrap to create a new portfolio website.

 ## Built With

-- Html
+- Html5 and Css3
-- Css
+- Bootstrap

 ## Live Demo